 6) Make an outline

 If sitting down and writing from nothing makes you feel uncomfortable, sometimes an outline can be a big help.
-Make a bullet-pointed list of what you’ll mention in each paragraph, for example “talk about latest CD” or “mention US tour in 2008”.
+Make a bullet-pointed list of what you’ll mention in each paragraph, for example, “talk about non-profit work” or “mention TED talk”.
 This way when you do start writing, you’ll have a rough guide of what to write about next.

 7) Just start writing

 The hardest part of any writing process is getting those first words out.
-But often you’ll find that once you start writing, the words will just come to you.
-So my challenge to you: for your first draft, try to turn off the critic in your mind that might be saying “that sounds dumb” or “that’s worded very awkwardly” and just get that first draft on paper.
+But often you’ll find that once you start writing, the words will begin to flow.
+So my challenge to you: for your first draft, try to turn off the critic in your mind that might be saying “that sounds dumb” or “that’s worded awkwardly” and just get that first draft on paper.
 Remember, it’s called a rough draft for a reason.
-And after you’ve got that first draft down on paper, I think you’ll find that editing and revising it is the easier part.
+And after you’ve got that first draft down on paper, I think you’ll find that editing and revising it is much easier.

 8) Read it aloud